Monotone additive statistics: Monotone Stationary Time Preferences

 Empirically, both risk-averse and risk-seeking behavior over time lotteries are observed.
-For example, in their experiment, \cite*{dejarnette2018time} find that out of 5 different choices over time lotteries, only 2.9\% of subjects are always risk-seeking and only 12.4\% are always risk-averse.
-Thus 84.7\% of subjects exhibit behavior that is sometimes risk-seeking and sometimes risk-averse.\footnote{See Table 1 in \citet{dejarnette2018time}.
-These percentages are for a treatment with maximal delay of 12 weeks across all questions. \citet{dejarnette2018time} also measured risk preferences for time lotteries with a shorter maximal delay of 5 weeks.
-In this case an even higher number of 86.8\% percent of subjects is neither purely risk-seeking nor purely risk-averse across all choices.} Similarly, the experiment by \cite{ebert2018prudent} finds that there are risk-seeking and risk-averse subjects: ``Overall, therefore, and in contrast to the evidence on wealth risk preferences, there is substantial heterogeneity in preferences toward delay risk.''
+For example, the experiment by \cite{ebert2018prudent} finds that there are risk-seeking and risk-averse subjects: ``Overall, therefore, and in contrast to the evidence on wealth risk preferences, there is substantial heterogeneity in preferences toward delay risk.''
+Moreover, \cite*{dejarnette2018time} find that even the same subject often exhibits both risk aversion and risk seeking depending on the choice at hand.

-In \S\ref{sec:risk} we provide a detailed analysis of the risk attitudes of preferences represented by monotone additive statistics, including a characterization of those statistics that give rise to mixed risk attitudes as in the above example.
+In \S\ref{sec:risk} below we provide a detailed analysis of the risk attitudes of preferences represented by monotone additive statistics, including a characterization of those statistics that give rise to mixed risk attitudes, as in the above example.